 Traveler's diarrhea

 The typical symptoms of traveler's diarrhea (TD) are diarrhea, nausea, bloating, urgency, and malaise.
 TD can persist for 3 to 7 days.
 It is rarely life threatening.
 The best ways to prevent TD is by paying meticulous attention to choice of food and beverage and wash your hands frequently.
-As part of a recommended first aid kit, be sure to take your favorite antidiarrheal/indigestion mediations such as Lomotil or lmmodium, and stay hydrated as directed by the medication label.
+As part of a recommended first aid kit, be sure to take your favorite anti-diarrheal/indigestion medications such as Lomotil or Immodium, and stay hydrated as directed on the medication label.
 Most episodes of TD resolve in a few days.
 Travelers should seek medical help if diarrhea is severe, bloody, or if it is accompanied by fever/chills

 Dealing with jet lag: